 Histoplasmosis is a common disease throughout the world, occurring in temperate and tropical climates such as parts of the USA, Africa and Australasia.
 It has been widely studied in certain areas of the USA where it is highly prevalent.
 The region often referred to as the “Histo Belt” includes Arkansas, Kentucky, Tennessee, West Virginia as well as other areas of southeastern and central US.
 In certain areas up to 90% of the adult population are infected with histoplasmosis.

 Infants, young children, and older persons, particularly those with chronic lung disease are at increased risk for severe disease.
 Sometimes the disease may spread from the lungs to other organs (disseminated histoplasmosis).
-This is more commonly found in people with weakened immune systems such as those with cancer or acquired immune deficiency syndrome (AIDS).
+This is more commonly found in people with immunodeficiency such as those with cancer or acquired immune deficiency syndrome (AIDS).

 There are several clinical presentations of histoplasmosis.